DanRepik/api_foundry/readme.md

   type: integer
 customer:
   $ref: '#/components/schemas/customer'
-  x-am-parent-property: customer_id
+  x-af-parent-property: customer_id
   description: Customer associated with the invoice.
 ```

-Note how the `x-am-parent-property` identifies the `customer_id` property to use as the key value for selecting the customer.
+Note how the `x-af-parent-property` identifies the `customer_id` property to use as the key value for selecting the customer.

 #### Array of Object Properties